 (1) If the city council finds there has been misappropriation of funds, malfeasance, or a violation of law in connection with the management of the district, it shall notice a hearing on disestablishment.

-(2) During the operation of the district, there shall be a 30-day period each year in which assesses may request disestablishment of the district.
+(2) During the operation of the district, there shall be a 30-day period each year in which assessees may request disestablishment of the district.
 The first such period shall begin one year after the date of establishment of the district and shall continue for 30 days.
-The next such 30-day period shall begin two years after the date of the establishment of the district tash successive year of operation of the district shall have such a 30-day period.
-Upon the written petition of the owners or authorized representatives of real property or the owners or authorized representatives of businesses in the district who pay 50 percent or more of the assessments levied, the city council shall pass a resolution of intention to disestablishment.
+The next such 30-day period shall begin two years after the date of the establishment of the district.
+Each successive year of operation of the district shall have such a 30-day period.
+Upon the written petition of the owners or authorized representatives of real property or the owners or authorized representatives of businesses in the district who pay 50 percent or more of the assessments levied, the city council shall pass a resolution of intention to disestablish the district.
+The city council shall notice a hearing on disestablishment.